 Correcting the first 2 problems, not recognizing the problem or not knowing how, are easily corrected with training and coaching.
-Fixing the last one, the unwillingness to address the situation, is a little harder to influence.
+Fixing the last one, the unwillingness to address the situation is a little harder to influence.
 This requires real psychological work and can be a very tenuous situation.
 But, there is a way to address it.

 I am interested to get your perspective here.
 Is my supposition correct?
 Do you think if the leader of the business will address his or her personal issues the business gets stronger too or not?

-In the coming weeks I will explore some information that provides a very strong case for the impact improved self-awareness can have on growth of a business.
+In the coming weeks I will explore some information that provides a very strong case for the impact improved self-awareness can have on the growth of a business.
 In the meantime, share your experience in how improved self-awareness helped you grow your business.
-Let’s get a dialogue going here that can helps those that may be in a rut to get out or at least let them know where to turn their focus!
+Let’s get a dialogue going here that can help those that may be in a rut to get out or at least let them know where to turn their focus!